Starbuck7410/library-converter/README.md

 library-converter --dir /your/music/library"
 ```

-This will create a new directory `C:\your\music\library mp3`, convert all `.wav` and `.flac` files to `.mp3`, and copy them into the new directory.
+This will create a new directory `/your/music/library mp3/`, convert all `.wav` and `.flac` files to `.mp3`, and copy them into the new directory.
 Your original files will remain untouched.

 ### OS Support